Parametric control of Meissner screening in light-driven superconductors: Meissner screening in parametrically driven superconductors

-\section{Analytical results}
+\subsection{Analytical results}

 The magnetic response of the parametrically driven superconductor can be understood from an analytical perspective.
-First, we derive an approximate equation for the dynamics of the magnetic field close to the center of the left surface, i.e., for $\tilde{x} \ll L/2$ and $z=0$, where $\tilde{x}= x+L/2$.
+We suppose that the bottom left corner of the superconductor has the coordinates $x=0$ and $z=0$.
+First, we derive an approximate equation for the dynamics of the magnetic field close to the center of the left surface, i.e., for $x \ll L_x$ and $z=L_z/2$, where $L_x$ and $L_z$ are the edge lengths of the superconductor in $x$ and $z$ direction, respectively.
 According to our semiclassical $U(1)$ gauge theory, the supercurrent density along the $z$~axis is given by